jscobie/NoteTaker/README.md

 Clone to your computer using SSH from GitHub:
 ```
-git clone git@github.com:jscobie/TeamProfileGenerator.git
+git clone git@github.com:jscobie/NoteTaker.git
 ```

-You'll also need to run to install the node required dependencies after you clone the install:
+You'll also need to run to install the node required dependencies after you clone the install by running:
 ```
 npm install
 ```